The Apartment (1960, Billy Wilder)

 Wilder defined the idea of “pushing” every ingredient; at various times, Some Like It Hot is a screwball comedy, a thriller, a gangster movie, a sweeping romance, an avant garde tract about sexual identity, a musical.
 It succeeds in all departments.
 The Apartment is more excellence yet; it wrings every emotional possibility from its premise.
 Without bowing into sentimentality, it exposes a kind of pathos and raw humanity few comedies would survive.
 (Wilder can’t even resist one last sickening jump thirty seconds before the end.)
 There’s a sequence, without giving too much away, in which emergency medical help is needed, and the director is precise and harrowing in his depiction of what ensues.
 Notwithstanding all the immortal lines, some of which I think of nearly on a daily basis, the truth in the examination of adultery and heartbreak is undeniable, the emotions painfully studied.
 It’s a credit to Wilder and Diamond, yes, but also to Lemmon and to Shirley MacLaine, who is staggering as an independent woman trampled upon and doesn’t seem to be in a movie at all, so full-bodied and complete is her Fran Kubelik, a genuinely wondrous creation — and even Fred MacMurray, revising his weak-willed modern day monster of Double Indemnity as the embodiment of the self-made selfish man whose wry good spirits hide a tormented, unknowingly abusive mess with an inevitable path of destruction across multiple floors of the office building over which he presides.

 Setting The Apartment miles away from the vast majority of comedies made in Hollywood today is the fact that it is an adult film.
 I don’t say this in the sense that it’s a movie exclusively for adults, because I don’t deeply believe that.
 But it resides squarely in a jungle of mature themes, marital/sexual frustration and career ambition and office politics and sexism (in its sarcastic reproach of chauvinism, the film is pretty potent stuff even now) and suicide and longing.
-Movies like this used to be common; Dodsworth wasn’t a comedy, but it approached many of these same themes with a relieving seriousness absent of pettiness or condescension.
-In America, the definition of entertainment for “adults” is markedly different and tends typically to involve splattering blood.
+Movies like this were always rare in Hollywood, but they once didn’t seem like such aberrations and even managed to pick up considerable commercial attention, or at least widespread recognition; Dodsworth wasn’t a comedy, but it approached many of these same themes with a relieving seriousness absent of pettiness or condescension.
+In America, the definition of entertainment for “adults” is markedly different now and tends typically to involve splattering blood or dick jokes.
 You don’t get many grownup people dealing with grownup problems; you have to go overseas for films like A Separation to find that.
-But the truth is, movies like this were equally rare in 1960, or in 1936 (year of Dodsworth).
-That’s why it sticks out.
+That’s why something like The Apartment sticks out.
 It’s a riot, but the comedy is a vehicle for reality, not an escape.

 This isn’t a “torn between two lovers” story, as much as the emphasis is placed on the polar opposites of nice and unassuming but mildly angry guy Lemmon and villain-who-must-be-destroyed MacMurray, as enigmatic and spot-on as ever.
 This is a story about good people stuck forever in a world of hungry sharks and opportunists.
 This is about life, much more than it’s about love.
 It’s about the sense of belonging we spend our lives seeking out, and the fragility we take on as we find it.
 It’s not a movie that lets us witness our fantasies enacted, it just teases us with the suggestion that they may be just beyond our reach.
 You might never get what you want, but maybe you can touch it.